Registering for classes

-- In preparation for the meeting, access the following tools myBarnard, under Web Advisor for Faculty:
+- In preparation for the meeting, access the following tools in the myBarnard portal, under Faculty Matter - Advising:

 - Email Advisees: Email your advisees individually or in groups, using their Barnard email address.
 (For FERPA reasons, please do not email advisees at a personal email account.)

 - Student Planning: The student’s proposed, or “planned” class schedule & their transcript